Angles: Classification and Properties

 Congruent Angles

-Angles are congruent if they have the same measurement.
+Angles are congruent if they have the exact measurement.
 This means that congruent angles have the same form and size.

 Do you still remember one of Euclid’s postulates that states that all right angles are congruent?

-It is pretty obvious why the postulate is true.
+It is pretty apparent why the postulate is true.
 We defined earlier that right angles have a degree measure that is exactly 90°.
-Thus, all right angles that you create will always have a degree measurement of 90°.
-Hence, it is logically sound to conclude that all right angles are congruent.
+Thus, all right angles you create will always have a degree measurement of 90°.
+Hence, concluding that all right angles are congruent is logically sound.

 Angle Bisector

-In the figure above, ray QS divides PQR into two congruent angles, namely PQS and SQR.
+In the figure above, ray QS divides ∠PQR into two congruent angles: PQS and ∠SQR.
 Ray QS is an example of an angle bisector.

 An angle bisector is a ray that divides an angle into two congruent angles.